About the Cornea

-Damage to the cornea may arise from various reasons such hereditary issues, chemical burns, blunt object trauma, viruses or bacteria.
-Conditions that may require a patient seek a cornea transplant involve, clouding of the cornea, keratoconus, Fuchs dystrophy, irregular corneal surface tissue growths, or corneal swelling.
+Damage to the cornea may arise from various reasons such as hereditary issues, chemical burns, blunt object trauma, viruses or bacteria.
+Conditions that may require a cornea transplant involve, clouding of the cornea, keratoconus, Fuchs dystrophy, irregular corneal surface tissue growths, or corneal swelling.

 Common disorders of the Cornea

 A condition when the cornea thins and bulges outward becoming cone-shaped.
 This irregular shape of the cornea can cause distortion of vision, glare, and discomfort.
 This is often treated with specialty contact lenses or in severe cases corneal transplantation.
 Click here for more information on Keratoconus.

 Scarring can be caused by damage to the cornea (abrasion, laceration, burns, or diseases).
 Vision can vary from a slight blur to complete vision loss.

 A disorder that causes swelling of the cornea and can lead to glare, cloudy vision, and discomfort.
 Fuchs usually affects both eyes and causes gradual vision loss.

 Pterygium- A pterygium is a mass of fleshy tissue that grows over the cornea.
 They can remain small or grow large enough to interfere with vision.
 These occur more often in patients that spend a lot of time outdoors.